-The direction of the AUD/USD on Monday is likely to be determined by trader reaction to .7352.
+The direction of the AUD/USD early Monday is likely to be determined by trader reaction to the pivot at .7463.

 German business sentiment figures put the EUR in focus, with BoE member chatter leaving the Pound in the hands of any forward guidance.